Islamophobia in Canada: Toronto mosque volunteer murder

-On 12th September 2020, Mohamed-Aslim Zafis, a volunteer at the International Muslim Organization, was stabbed in the neck while he was sitting outside the mosque.
+On 12 September 2020, Mohamed-Aslim Zafis, a volunteer at the International Muslim Organization, was stabbed in the neck while he was sitting outside the mosque.
 Toronto Police arrested and charged 34 year old Guilherme "William" Von Neutegem with first degree murder.

 Von Neutegem had shared content from a satanic neo-Nazi group in social media posts, according to an organization that tracks online extremism.
 This revelation has further fueled calls for the killing to be investigated as a hate crime, something the Toronto Police Service was considering.
-Furthermore, many Canadian Human rights organizations (lead by National Council of Canadian Muslims) sent an open letter to Prime Minister Justin Trudeau calling on the federal government to establish a national action plan on dismantling white supremacist and neo-Nazi groups that threaten Canadians who are Black, Indigenous, Jewish, Muslim, or Sikh, amongst other communities.
+Furthermore, many Canadian Human rights organizations (led by National Council of Canadian Muslims) sent an open letter to Prime Minister Justin Trudeau calling on the federal government to establish a national action plan on dismantling white supremacist and neo-Nazi groups that threaten Canadians who are Black, Indigenous, Jewish, Muslim, or Sikh, amongst other communities.

-Afzaal family killing in London ON
+Afzaal family killing in London, Ontario

-On 6th June, 2021, the Afzaal family, Salman (46), his mother Talat (74), his wife Madiha (44), daughter Yumna (15), and son Fayez (9), were out for a walk when they were struck by a pick-up truck.
+On 6 June 2021, the Afzaal family, Salman (46), his mother Talat (74), his wife Madiha (44), daughter Yumna (15), and son Fayez (9), were out for a walk when they were struck by a pick-up truck.
 The entire family died except for Fayez who was hospitalized for serious but not life-threatening injuries.
 London Police Chief, Steve Williams, told reporters the next day that based on their investigation they found that this was an intentional act.
 He added, “We believe the victims were targeted because of their Islamic faith."

 Face cover ban controversy

+During the 2015 Canadian federal election, Tom Mulcair's New Democratic Party (NDP) stance on a niqab issue contributed to a decline in the party's support in Quebec.

+In 2015, Polling found widespread support for banning face covering during citizenship ceremony.
+A survey by Léger Marketing found 82% of Canadians favoured the policy somewhat or strongly, with just 15% opposed.
+Support was widespread, but especially strong in Quebec, where 93% were in favour of the requirement.

+In 2017 the mayor of Quebec City, Régis Labeaume, said he supported legislation banning the wearing of the niqab or burqa in public spaces.
+A 2017 Canadian poll found that 54% supported banning the burka.